miso-lims/miso-lims/docs/admin/site-configuration.md

 Password to use for HTTP basic authentication to JIRA.

+## Email Notifications

+These settings are used for sending transfer notifications and may be used for other notifications in the future.

+### `miso.smtp.host`

+FQDN of SMTP server to send mail through.
+If host is unspecified, notifications will not be available.

+### `miso.smtp.port`

+Port to use for sending email via SMTP.
+Defaults to 25 if not specified.

+### `miso.smtp.ssl`

+Whether or not to use SSL for SMTP (true/false).
+Defaults to false if unspecified.

+### `miso.smtp.username`

+Username for SMTP authentication.
+Authentication will not be performed if unspecified.

+### `miso.smtp.password`

+Password for SMTP authentication.
+Authentication will not be performed if unspecified.

+### `miso.smtp.fromAddress`

+Email address to display for sender of outgoing mail.

+### `miso.smtp.fromName`

+Name to display for sender of outgoing mail.
+Defaults to "MISO" if unspecified.

+### `miso.smtp.holdMinutes`

+Minimum number of minutes to wait before sending notifications.
+This allows time for the user to catch mistakes and revise the data or cancel the notification before it is sent.

+### `miso.smtp.throttleMinutes`

+Defines the time window for throttling outgoing email.
+Defaults to 60 (minutes) if unspecified.

+### `miso.smtp.throttleLimit`

+Number of emails that can be sent within the throttle window.
+Defaults to 25 if unspecified.

+### `miso.smtp.internalDomain`

+Emails to this domain, if specified, will be considered internal.
+Internal emails will contain links to MISO entries.

+### `miso.internalBaseUrl`

+MISO base URL (e.g. "https://miso.example.org"), used for generating links in emails to internal recipients.
+If unspecified, emails will not contain links to MISO entries.

 ## Naming Schemes

 MISO Naming Schemes are used to validate and generate entity String fields.
 They are used for all `name` fields, some